krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 * 🔹 create a dashboard to easily view information about your smart home, and visually highlight anything needing attention;
-* 🔹 'toggle' all Home Assistant entities that can be toggled (lights, media players, switches, scripts, automations, covers, fans, input_booleans etc.);
+* 🔹 'toggle' all Home Assistant entities that can be toggled (lights, media players, switches, scripts, automations, covers, fans, input_booleans, locks etc.);
 * 🔹 use interactive widgets to control most of the common types of entities (as per the details in the Widget Card interactions list);
 * 🔹 fully control lights (both through quick widget card interactions and a popup page with slider controls and color wheel);
 * 🔹 read and dismiss HA notifications;